 I’ve got it all laid out here directly for you so that you can put together your filming studio at a much lower cost than I spent to get this together for myself.

-I’ve got all of the links and equipment listed in one updated spot for you.
+I have all of the links and equipment listed in one updated spot for you.
 It’s on amazon.com/shop/jbanfield.
 Please go to this link because you will help me earn a percentage of anything that you buy when you buy directly through this link.

-For example, I’ve got the exact computers, hard drive, cameras, capture card, microphone, preamp processor, etc. I’m about to walk you through all of the things and show you here.
+For example, I’ve got the exact computers, hard drives, cameras, capture card, microphone, preamp processor, etc. I’m about to walk you through all of the things and show you here.
 These are all listed in this one location where you can very easily buy and research them more.

 I’ve got a Monitor, Camera I film with, Battery Backup, Push 2, and all of the things that are essential in my studio in this one spot.
 Thank you for getting started with this.
 I love your comments, your feedback, and your questions.